-However, etymological analysis of her name reveals that it literally translates as “Mother Earth”.
+However, etymological analysis of her name reveals that it translates as “Mother Earth”.
 According to Wikipedia, the Doric form “De” corresponds to Attic “Ge, Gea” – earth.
 Therefore, the name Demeter means De (Earth) mater (mother).

 This is very logical, as in the ancient texts she is also referred to as “the ruler of the seasons”.
 We see how she quickly ages out of grief for her lost daughter.
-This “aging” relates to the process of decaying of plants and leaves, while her old white hair is a poetic way of describing a snowy winter.
+This “aging” relates to the decaying of plants and leaves, while her old white hair is a poetic way of describing a snowy winter.

 The name Demeter is really ancient.
-It appears already in the Linear A as “damate”.
+It appears already in Linear A as “damate”.
 This word exists in Linear B too, but it is translated as “households”.
-So, the exact same word “da-ma-te”, can mean both Demeter and households?
+So, the same word “da-ma-te”, can mean both Demeter and households?
 In this context, isn’t it interesting that the Latin word “domina” originally meant “the lady of the house”?
 The Latin word for “house” is “Domus”.
 The English word “dame” – “lady”, comes from vulgar Latin.

 Persephone, the real Virgo

-That Persephone is a personification of Virgo constellation is already clear from her other epithet – Kore, meaning “virgin”.
+That Persephone is a personification of the Virgo’s constellation is already clear from her other epithet – Kore, meaning “virgin”.
 She was also known as Persephatta.
 As for her name, Wikipedia gives the following etymology: “female thresher of grain”.
-The first part *perso, comes from Proto-Greek, and means “sheaf of grain”.
+The first part *perso comes from Proto-Greek, and means “sheaf of grain”.
 The second comes from the PIE root *gʷʰen- “to strike”.